How to apply

 Q. Can 10-point preference-eligible veterans apply at any time?

-A. There are three hiring periods for the position of Postal Inspector in 2014:
+A. There are three hiring periods when 10-point veterans may apply for the position of Postal Inspector in 2015:

 To claim a 10-point preference, applicants must submit a DD Form 214 and Standard Form 15, along with supporting documents, to PIRecruitment@uspis.gov